WanderingPacket64/WanderingPacket64/README.md

 ---

 - Currently focused on gaining experience in my professional role
-- Actively studying for CCNP Enterprise and CCNP Security
+- Actively studying for HTB's CAPE, ISACA CISM, and Cisco's CCNP Enterprise and CCNP Security.
 - Always finding ways to continue learning outside of a formal, professional environment

 ---